RichardByrne95/RBP-Flask/README.md

 ## Accessibility

 -   Images: Most images on the site are placed using CSS, as opposed to the "img" element.
-Therefore, a relevant 'aria-label' was given to each image to provide content to screen readers etc.
+Therefore, a relevant 'aria-label' was given to each image (apart from those that were deemed to be illegal by the W3 HTML validator) to provide content to screen readers etc.

 -   Links:  All text links, including navigation, were given a role of 'button' to improve accessibility.